Melting Permafrost Is Accelerating Climate Change Problems

 Herschel Island image showing permafrost sunken foreground of soil and water, with dwarfed people standing in it, and approximately 100 feet lower than the dark, black soil and melting ice sidewall, which has green grass on the top of it and a light blue sky overhead.

-Slump D is a massive retrogressive thaw slump on Herschel island.
+Slump D is a massive retrogressive thaw slump on Herschel Island.
 The ~30 m tall headwall retreats ca. 10 m/yr, while the slump measures 400 m across.
 Boris Radosavljevic/flickr

 Even more troubling is the feedback loop this creates.
 Simply put, the released gases cause global temperatures to rise, accelerating permafrost melting.
 This cycle is dangerous and may become impossible to stop if unchecked.
 And the damage isn’t just to the climate.